ttsse/Hes1_tissue_parameters/README.md

 # Parameter Sweep for Hes1 Tissue Model
-We initially solve the PDE system
+We try to find parameters which result in stable oscillations for the given PDE system

 $$
 \begin{align}